mehrnazsadrol/baby-jarvis/README.md

 python3 main.py
 ```

-Say **"hey jarvis"**, wait for the beep, then speak your request.
+Say **"hey jarvis"**, wait for Jarvis to say *"I'm listening"*, then speak your request.
 The generated code is copied to your clipboard.

 ---